KUNLUN & TARIM EXPEDITION, WEST CHINA: DETAILED ITINERARY

 Golmud is a small city at the southern edge of the vast, arid Qaidam (or Zaidam) Depression in northern Qinghai province.
 The Qaidam is considered part of the Tibetan Plateau but is its lowest region.

 Kunlun Range & Tarim Basin Expedition: Day 9 We set out early and head westwards today on good, fast roads across the vast, sandy Qaidam (or Zaidam) Depression that is scooped out of the northern flank of the Tibetan Plateau.
-Mongolian (or Henderson’s) Ground Jays are quite common in the Zaidam and can sometimes be seen running across the road, while Cinereous Vulture is also likely.
+Mongolian (or Henderson’s) Ground Jays occur in the Zaidam and can sometimes be seen running across the road, while Cinereous Vulture is also likely.

-Our final destination is the town of Ruoqiang, situated at the edge of the Tarim Basin, where we will spend two nights.
+Our final destination, at the end of a long drive, is the town of Ruoqiang, situated at the edge of the Tarim Basin, where we will spend four nights.

-Kunlun Range & Tarim Basin Expedition: Days 11 Today we will explore the southeastern edge of the Tarim Basin.
+Kunlun Range & Tarim Basin Expedition: Days 10-12 While based at Ruoqiang we will explore the southeastern edge of the Tarim Basin.
 This region was the focus of a number of Russian and British attempts to win the favours of the local rulers during the period of the ‘Great Game’.
 One of the members of the ‘British Yarkand Expedition’ was George Henderson, of ground jay fame, and his exploits are recorded in the book ‘Lahore to Yarkand’ by Henderson and Hume.

-Here we will find Biddulph’s Ground Jay, a species endemic to the Tarim Basin and also the endemic Tarim Babbler, finally recognized to be a sylviine babbler rather than a warbler and now treated as a distinct species rather than a subspecies of the very-different-looking and sounding Beijing Babbler.
+Here we will find Xinjiang (or Biddulph’s) Ground Jay, a species endemic to the Tarim Basin and also the endemic Tarim Babbler, finally recognized to be a sylviine babbler rather than a warbler and now treated as a distinct species rather than a subspecies of the very-different-looking and sounding Beijing Babbler.

-Other interesting birds found in the area include Long-legged Buzzard, Pallas’s Sandgrouse, the range-restricted White-winged Woodpecker, Isabelline Shrike, Turkestan Short-toed Lark, Desert Whitethroat, the localized and range-restricted Saxaul Sparrow and Desert Finch.
+Other interesting birds found in the area include Long-legged Buzzard, Pallas’s Sandgrouse, the range-restricted White-winged Woodpecker, Isabelline Shrike, Great Grey Shrike of the form pallidirostris, sometimes split as Steppe Grey Shrike) , Asian Short-toed Lark, Desert Whitethroat, the localized and range-restricted Saxaul Sparrow and Desert Finch.

-Additional species we may come across in the Tarim Basin include Northern Shoveler, Red-crested Pochard, Little Bittern, Great Cormorant, Pied Avocet, Black-tailed Godwit, Black-headed and ‘Mongolian’ Gulls, Little Tern, Oriental Turtle Dove, Eurasian Collared Dove, Little Owl, Common Swift, Eurasian Hoopoe, Common Kestrel, Indian Golden Oriole, Eurasian Magpie, Oriental Skylark, Bearded Reedling, Barn Swallow, Barred Warbler, Isabelline and Desert Wheatears, Citrine Wagtail and ‘Masked’ Wagtail (the personata form of White Wagtail).
+Additional species we may come across in the Tarim Basin include Eurasian Bittern, Great Egret, Greylag Goose, Common Shelduck, Northern Shoveler, Red-crested Pochard, Little Bittern, Great Cormorant, Black-winged Stilt, Pied Avocet, Kentish Plover, Black-tailed Godwit, Black-headed and Mongolian Gulls, Little Tern, Oriental Turtle Dove, Eurasian Collared Dove, Little Owl, Common Swift, Eurasian Hoopoe, Common Kestrel, Oriental Skylark, Indian Golden Oriole, Oriental Magpie, Carrion Crow, Common Starling, Bearded Reedling, Barn Swallow, Barred Warbler, Isabelline and Desert Wheatears, Citrine Wagtail and ‘Masked’ Wagtail (the personata form of White Wagtail).

 Mammals are not conspicuous but we may encounter Goitred Gazelle.

-Kunlun Range & Tarim Basin Expedition: Day 13 We head back across the Zaidam to the city of Golmud.
-After an early dinner to celebrate our adventure together, we will head for the airport where our expedition ends.
+Kunlun Range & Tarim Basin Expedition: Day 13 We head back across the Zaidam to the city of Golmud where our expedition ends in the early evening at the airport.

-(There are daily evening flights between Golmud and Xining with onward connections to Beijing, Shanghai, Guangzhou and other gateway cities.
-We can easily book domestic flights for you on request, even if you are not obtaining your international tickets through us.)
+(There are daily late evening flights between Golmud and Xining with onward connections the next morning to Beijing, Shanghai, Guangzhou and other gateway cities.
+We can easily book domestic flights for you on request, even if you are not obtaining your international tickets through us.
+The sensible thing to do is to stay overnight at a Xining hotel and we can make arrangements on request.)